gobeyondidentity/customer-docs/docs/secure-work/integration-guides/sso-guides/curity-integration.md

 Other than the prerequisites mentioned above, the only configuration needed on the Beyond Identity side is to make sure an appropriate `redirect_uri` is configured in the OIDC client that is going to be used.
 For example: `https://idsvr.example.com/authn/authentication/beyond/ callback`

-*   `https://idsvr.example.com` is the baseURL configured in the Curity Identity Server
+*   `https://idsvr.example.com` is the baseURL configured in the Curity Identity Server.
-*   `/authn/authentication` is the default authentication endpoint
+*   `/authn/authentication` is the default authentication endpoint.
-*   `/beyond` is the ID of the OpenID Authenticator configured in the Curity Identity Server
+*   `/beyond` is the ID of the OpenID Authenticator configured in the Curity Identity Server.
-*   `/callback` is indicating that this is the callback where the Beyond Identity Platform Authenticator should redirect back to when user authentication is completed
+*   `/callback` is indicating that this is the callback where the Beyond Identity Platform Authenticator should redirect back to when user authentication is completed.

 ### The Curity Identity Server

 After following the Getting Started Guide, an OAuth client should now be configured.
 A new Authenticator needs to be configured.

-1. Navigate to Profiles>Authentication Service>Authenticators and choose New Authenticator.
+1. Navigate to **Profiles>Authentication Service>Authenticators** and select **New Authenticator**.
-2. Give it a name ( for example, beyond), choose OIDC as the type, and click Next.
+2. Give it a name ( for example, beyond), choose OIDC as the type, and click **Next**.
 3. Add the the Configuration URL:
     `https://auth.byndid.com/v2/.well-known/openid-configuration`
-4. Add the Client ID obtained from the Beyond Identity Admin Console.
+4. Add the `Client ID` obtained from the Beyond Identity Admin Console.
-5. Add the Client Secret obtained from the Beyond Identity Admin Console
+5. Add the `Client Secret` obtained from the Beyond Identity Admin Console.
-6. Set Client Authentication Method to client-secret
+6. Set **Client Authentication Method** to `client-secret`.
-7. Enable Use HTTP Basic Authentication.
+7. Enable **Use HTTP Basic Authentication**.

 Test using OAuth.tools
 ----------------------